sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 That means, that all the different elements known, are made of protons, neutrons and electrons, and they only differ in the number of protons, neutrons and electrons, their atoms are made of.

-The existence of atoms, was first considered by the experiments of J.J.
-Thompson while working with cathodic rays.
+_NOTE_ The existence of atoms, was first considered by the experiments of J.J.
+Thompson while working with cathodic rays and Crookes tubes.

 ## **Electric Charge:**